Domain Adaptation with a Single Vision-Language Embedding: Experiments

 \subsubsection{Ablation studies}

-\textbf{Prompt selection.~} {Using any meaningful descriptions of the target domain as prompt $\prompt$, one should obtain similar adaptation gain with~\method{}. {To verify this, we generate other \relprompt{}s by querying ChatGPT (GPT 3.5)\footnote{OpenAI's chatbot \url{https://chatgpt.com/}} with \query{Give me 5 prompts that have the same exact meaning as [PROMPT]} using same prompts as in \cref{tab:main_results}.
+\textbf{Effect of prompts on \method{}.} {Using any meaningful descriptions of the target domain as prompt $\prompt$, one should obtain similar adaptation gain with~\method{}. {To verify this, we generate other \relprompt{}s by querying ChatGPT\footnote{OpenAI's chatbot \url{https://chatgpt.com/}} with \query{Give me 5 prompts that have the same exact meaning as [PROMPT]} using same prompts as in \cref{tab:main_results}.
 Results in~\cref{tab:text_effect_RN50_relevant} show that adaptation gains are rather independent of the textual expression.
-Inversely, we query \irrprompt{}s with \query{Give me 6 random prompts of length from 3 to 6 words describing a random photo}, which could result in negative transfer~(See~\cref{tab:text_effect_RN50_irrelevant}).} In some cases, small gains could occur; however we conjecture that such gains may originate from generalization by randomization rather than adaptation.}
+Inversely, we query \irrprompt{}s with \query{Give me 6 random prompts of length from 3 to 6 words describing a random photo}, which could result in negative transfer~(See~\cref{tab:text_effect_RN50_irrelevant}).} In some cases, small gains could occur; however we conjecture that such gains may originate from generalization by randomization rather than adaptation.
+The generated \relprompt{}s cover a broad spectrum of conceptually synonymous expressions.
+For instance, the term ``driving'' may be replaced with phrases such as ``operating a vehicle'', ``navigating the roads'', ``traveling by car''.
+Similarly, stylistic variations like ``at night'' are reformulated as ``after sunset'', ``in darkness'', or ``in low-light conditions''.
+As shown in \cref{tab:text_effect_RN50_relevant}, these alternative phrasings maintain the effectiveness of \method{}, provided that they convey the same underlying semantic meaning.
+In contrast, \irrprompt{}s—those with semantically unrelated content—demonstrate noticeably reduced performance.}

+\textbf{Effect of prompt length on \method{}.} In addition to semantic consistency, we investigate the effect of prompt length by generating a new set of \relprompt{}s querying ChatGPT with: \query{Give me 5 prompts that have the same exact meaning as [PROMPT] with increasing length.} Results presented in \cref{tab:prompt_length} indicate consistent improvements over the source-only model across all prompt lengths, with no clear correlation between length and performance.
+Notably, some of the longest prompts (last row in \cref{tab:prompt_length}) yield slightly better results, suggesting that additional descriptive detail can occasionally enhance the adaptation effect, though not uniformly.